sidravi1/sidravi1.github.io/_posts/2018-10-17-cross-country-convergence.md

 ![Linear Model]({{"/assets/2018_10_17_coefficient_drift_pwt_mad.png" | absolute_url}})

 So, PSS's conclusion is borne out here as well.
 We see that $beta$ used to be mildly positive and gradually shifted to negative in recent years.
-Our bounds look a little tighter and maybe the shape is a slightly different.
+Our bounds look a little tighter and maybe the shape is slightly different.
 You can check out [the notebook](https://github.com/sidravi1/Blog/tree/master/nbs/growth_analysis) here.
 I threw this together pretty quickly so I might be screwed up the data setup.
-Let me know if you find an error in my code.
+Let me know if you find any errors in my code.

 {% if page.comments %}